red5pro/react-native-red5pro/README.md

 To integrate the **Red5 Pro iOS SDK**:

 1. Download the latest [Red5 Pro iOS SDK](https://account.red5pro.com/download) from your account.
-If you don't have an account yet, [Sing up for a free trial!](https://account.red5pro.com/register).
+If you don't have an account yet, [Sign up for a free trial!](https://account.red5pro.com/register).
 2. Unpack the **Red5 Pro iOS SDK** into a location on your local machine.
 This will unzip to a `R5Streaming.framework` file; that file is the **Red5 Pro iOS SDK**.

 ### After CocoaPods Installation